Bathwick Hill: North side

 Number 35 is a 3-storey building with a portico of 4 Doric columns, while numbers 36 and 37 form a block of two semi-detached houses.
 Number 38, which is also known as Bayfield House, has a portico with Doric columns, while numbers 39 and 40 form a block of two semi-detached houses similar to numbers 36 and 37.

 Ardenlee is thought to be an early 19th-century recasing of an earlier building.

 Woodland Place is a Regency terrace of six houses, designed in about 1826 by Henry Goodridge.
 The large Italianate villa, Bathwick Grange, which was formerly known as Montebello, was built by Goodridge as his own house, and includes a lodge.
-He is also though to have built Bathwick Hill House next door.
+He is also thought to have built Bathwick Hill House next door.
 Fiesole is another Italianate house probably by Goodridge which later became a Youth Hostel.

 Oakwood, which was formerly known as Smallcombe Grove, which is also in the style of Goodridge was built for local painter Benjamin Barker.
 It has an ornamental garden, bridge and pool with fountain.

 Casa Bianca and La Casetta also have an Italianate style and include Tuscan columns.